 - Finally, you should see captions being displayed:

-- An article describing known issues and tips regarding YouTube's Captioning feature can be found here.
+- We have an article describing known issues and tips regarding YouTube's Captioning feature.